SCSE-Biomedical-Computing-Group/CT-Subcortical-Segmentation/README.md

 * The dataset only contains the generated masks and not the actual CT scans as we do not own the CT scans data and they should be obtained the SynthRAD 2023 Challenge (Task 1) page itself.

 * upon obtaining the CT scans, the scans should be processed using the mri_convert tool in the FreeSurfer package.
 The command is as follows:<br>```mri_convert --conform <input_volume> <output_volume>```

+### Transfer Learning
+* This folder contains the notebooks used for the transfer learning experiments.
+The transfer learning experiments were conducted using 3D UNet and ResUNet.
+The model weights are made available in their respective folders.

 ### Training of CT Subcortical Segmentation Models
 * The models can be found in the ```models``` folder.
 The UNets are implemented in PyTorch while the SwinUNETR and nnU-Net are imported from MONAI and its python library respectively.